By Kelly Patricia O’Meara

 To support the “psychiatric drugs cause violence” argument, a 2010 study from the Institute for Safe Medication Practices and published in the journal PloS One, and based on the FDA’s Adverse Event Reporting System, found that “adverse events are indeed associated with antidepressants and several other types of psychotropic medications.”
 The study “identified 31 drugs responsible for most of the FDA case reports of violence toward others, with antidepressants near the top of that list.”

 While the FDA’s Adverse Event Reporting System is helpful, those data are based on self-reporting and many agree it represents a small percentage of the actual adverse events that occur.
-In fact, between 2004 and 2011, there were more than 11,000 reports to the FDA’s MedWatch System pertaining to psychiatric drug side effects relating to violence, including 300 cases of homicide, nearly 3,000 cases of mania and more than 7,000 cases of aggression.
-By the FDA’s own admission, only 1-10% of side effects are ever reported to the FDA.
+In fact, between 2004 and 2011, there were 12,755 reports to the U.S. FDA’s MedWatch system on psychiatric drugs causing violent side effects including: 1,231 cases of homicidal ideation/homicide, 2,795 cases of mania & 7,250 cases of aggression.
+Note that the FDA estimates that less than 1% of all serious events are ever reported to it, so the actual number of side effects occurring are most certainly higher.

 Law enforcement, however, is in a unique position to collect data that may actually provide the most accurate information about the possible connection between psychotropic drugs and violence.
 Sue Todd, a retired Northern California detective, recalls that when she retired in 2001 “there was no training or focus on whether a suspect had been medicated with psychiatric drugs.
 The focus was on illegal drugs.”
 “Even today for the officer’s purposes,” explains Todd, “the arrest process is the same no matter what drugs they may be taking.”